guesant/ava-pro/README.md

 [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+---

+\* Moodle™ trade marks are owned by either Moodle Pty Ltd or one of its associated entities.
+Read more here: <https://moodle.com/trademarks/>.

 ## Author